 This online course uses a blended learning approach that is customisable to participants’ learning objectives and schedules.
 Participants will have the opportunity to listen to pre-recorded lecture sessions on the core topics when it is most convenient to them and then during designated class times, they will then virtually engage with the speakers from those videos in large and small group discussions.

 Live online virtual sessions will take place two times a week on Monday’s and Wednesday’s for three hours (starting at 3PM SAST/9AM EST), meaning that you don’t need to step away from your day job to get the full experience.
 Additionally, participants will be placed in learning groups that will meet once a week (self-facilitated) to discuss course material, questions, and work together to push the boundaries of their learning experience.
 The course will run from 26 April 2021 to 11 June 2021, giving you enough time to dive into the offline content and engage in the online discussions and networking sessions.

 WILL I GET AS MUCH FROM THE VIRTUAL COURSE AS I WILL FROM THE IN-PERSON COURSE?

 We’ve shaken up the structure of the course to ensure that you get more, not less, great content and opportunities than before.
 Here’s what you can expect:

 1. More time to digest the content: Every year people ask for more content, more time, more discussions.
-Going virtual allows us to do just that.
-The course will be run over four weeks, giving you more time to engage deeply with the content and apply it to your own work.
+Going live online allows us to do just that.
+The course will be run over seven weeks, giving you more time to engage deeply with the content and apply it to your own work.

 2. Even more amazing speakers: We've convened the world's leading impact thinkers and do-ers to join you, live, in your home office or living room.